Miguel Rojas Preview, Player Props: Dodgers vs. Braves

 Miguel Rojas At The Plate

-- In 18.8% of his games this year, Rojas has picked up at least one RBI.
-In three of those games (3.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 18.6% of his games this year, Rojas has picked up at least one RBI.
+In three of those games (2.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in 31 of 101 games this season, and more than once 7 times.
+- He has scored in 30.4% of his games this season, with two or more runs scored in 6.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.